Codecademy/docs/content/go/concepts/functions/functions.md

 Another usecase for blank identifier is to implement interfaces which can be covered in interfaces section

-init function is called before main function and can be called multiple times
+The `init` function is called before the `main` function and can be called multiple times

 ### Example